 - (1) If possible, use the eluent for analysis to dissolve or dilute samples.
 If this is difficult, use a solvent which has a composition that is as close as possible to the eluent composition and which fully dissolves or dilutes the sample.
-For gradient elution, samples are recommended to be dissolved or diluted using the eluent used at the beginning of the gradient method. - (2) Filter diluted sample solutions using disposable 0.45-μm filters to prevent the column from clogging or deteriorating. - (3) Suggested injection volume is less than 20 μL per column.
+For gradient elution, samples are recommended to be dissolved or diluted using the eluent used at the beginning of the gradient method. - (2) Filter diluted sample solutions using disposable 0.45-μm filters to prevent the column from clogging or deteriorating. - (3) Suggested injection volume is less than 50 μL per column. - (4) When a sample contains proteins, remove them prior to the sample injection.

-- When a sample is dissolved in a solvent other than the eluent and if the sample matrix contains components which do not dissolve in the eluent fully, precipitates may form and clog the column. - Full column performance may not be achieved if a sample concentration is higher or sample injection volume is larger than it should be.
+- · When a sample is dissolved in a solvent other than the eluent and if the sample matrix contains components which do not dissolve in the eluent fully, precipitates may form and clog the column. - · Full column performance may not be achieved if a sample concentration is higher or sample injection volume is larger than it should be.
 It may lead to abnormal peak shapes, poor separations, and/or low reproducibility.
 In such cases, please adjust the sample concentration and/or the injection volume.